joelouthan/Theologicus/src/genesis/genesis10.md

 In Genesis 5, we spoke about the descendants from Adam to Noah.
 Right at the beginning of chapter 6, Moses writes about the rise of powerful men.

->Genesis 6:4 (CSB) The Nephilim were on the earth both in those days and afterward, when the sons of God came to the daughters of mankind, who bore children to them.
+>Genesis 6:4 The Nephilim were on the earth both in those days and afterward, when the sons of God came to the daughters of mankind, who bore children to them.
 They were the powerful men of old, the famous men.

 What was God's response?

->Genesis 6:5-7 (CSB) When the LORD saw that human wickedness was widespread on the earth and that every inclination of the human mind was nothing but evil all the time, the LORD regretted that he had made man on the earth, and he was deeply grieved.
+>Genesis 6:5-7 When the LORD saw that human wickedness was widespread on the earth and that every inclination of the human mind was nothing but evil all the time, the LORD regretted that he had made man on the earth, and he was deeply grieved.
 Then the LORD said, “I will wipe mankind, whom I created, off the face of the earth, together with the animals, creatures that crawl, and birds of the sky—for I regret that I made them.”

 You know what happens after that.
 God first saves his people from their sins--Noah and his family.
 God eliminates all evil, resets all circumstances, takes away all of Noah's problems off the face of the earth.